Understanding the Early Teacher Pipeline: What We Can (and, Importantly, Can’t) Learn From National Data

 Notes.
 This figure compares the percent change in Title II completions between 2011 and 2015 across U.S. states, during which time the supply of teacher candidates is generally considered to have declined.

-Almost all states, 48, appear to have experienced declining completions of teacher candidates over this period.
+Almost all states, 48, appear to have experienced declining completions by teacher candidates over this period.
 Interestingly, however, the picture is not uniform—declines are quite severe in states like Illinois and Pennsylvania, around 40%, while others like New Jersey, Utah, and West Virginia have much smaller declines in completions, in the neighborhood of 0 to 10%.
 This figure is important both for highlighting the fact that states varied substantially in terms of changes in the early teacher pipeline, and in setting up a comparison with IPDES data.
-In particular, in Figure 3 we compare the percent change in completions for Title II and IPEDS for each state.
-The x-axis of the figure is organized by the size of the percent change in completions for each state according to Title II (the blue dot) and the corresponding figure for the change in completions according to IPEDS (the red dot).
+In particular, in Figure 2 we compare the percent change in completions for Title II and IPEDS for each state.
+The x-axis of the figure is organized by the size of the percent change in completions for each state according to Title II (the blue dot) and the corresponding figure for the change in completions according to IPEDS (the red dot); the horizontal lines indicate the national percent change for Title II and IPEDS.

 Notes.
 This figure compares Title II and IPEDS completion data in the percent of completions in 2015 relative to 2011.
 The data is ordered from lowest to highest rate of Title II percent change.
 For example, Illinois has the largest reduction in completions as measured by Title II, while Massachusetts has the largest increase.
 The average change across states is about -0.12 for IPEDS and -0.16 for Title II.
 IPEDS includes individuals earning BA and MA degrees.
 Title II counts include only traditional programs and not alternative program completion.
 The correlation between Title II and IPEDS is 0.26.

-Visual inspection across states suggests that there are sometimes large differences between the percentage changes in completions according to Title II and IPDES (the vertical distance between the blue and red dots), and there is little consistent pattern across states and in some cases the states provide contradictory information about the change in completions from 2010-11 to 2014-15.
+Visual inspection across states suggests that there are sometimes large differences between the percentage changes in completions according to Title II and IPDES (the vertical distance between the blue and red dots), and there is little consistent pattern across states, with some cases where the states provide contradictory information about the change in completions from 2010-11 to 2014-15.
 In California, for example, Title II reports a decline of about 25% while IPEDS reports an increase in completions of about 3%.
 More broadly, and in contrast to Figure 2, 41 states are below zero for IPEDS, indicating more increases in completions.

 What might explain the differences between Title II and IPEDS in teacher candidate completions?
 There are several explanations for how discrepancies could arise: